Satttoshi/craft-your-knowledge/README.md

 # Craft Your Knowledge

 You can find the deployed project at [Craft Your Knowledge](https://craft-your-knowledge.joshua-stolle.de/).
+Deployment is offline atm.

 Welcome to **Craft Your Knowledge**, where your passion for coding and thirst for knowledge converge.
 Dive deep into our GPT-powered workshops and experience coding challenges tailored just like technical interviews.
 Whether you're a learner, a teacher, or just curious about programming, this platform is crafted especially for you.